 When to reach for it

 You need a poster, key visual, podcast cover, or YouTube thumbnail.
-The visual should feel art-directed (not stock-photo bland), but you can’t afford an illustrator and you don’t want AI hallucinating fake letters into the title.
+The visual should feel art-directed, not stock-photo bland, but you can’t afford an illustrator and you don’t want AI hallucinating fake letters into the title.

 Before you start

 - Pick the type system FIRST.
 Pair a display face with a body face, decide weights and a color, then never touch them again during this poster.
-Free combos that work: Inter + Fraunces, Space Grotesk + IBM Plex Mono, Playfair + Source Sans.
+Free combos that work: Inter + Fraunces, Space Grotesk + IBM Plex Mono, Playfair Display + Source Sans.

 Step by step